The Complete Guide To Solid Wall Insulation

 Yes, the majority of standard masonry paints in the UK are what is known as acrylic-based.
 Acrylic-based paints are generally not water repellent, meaning they will absorb moisture over-time.
 Due to the lower breathability of acrylic-based paints, this moisture can become trapped in the external wall and saturate the material leading to increased heat loss.

 Emperor Masonry Paint will chemically bond to previous paint, meaning that moisture can still naturally breathe out of the paint, albeit slower than if you painted a bare solid wall with the product.
-By preventing moisture entering the wall, this keeps the surface dry and thus more energy efficient.
+By reducing the amount of moisture entering the wall, this keeps the surface dry and thus more energy efficient.

 Q. HOW DOES THE LIFETIME GUARANTEE WORK?